 - IB HL exams with scores of 5 or higher can earn university credit.
 Please refer to the Registrar’s Office website for further information.

-- Students can apply during their O-levels.
-However, we would prefer to see students challenging themselves with the A-levels curriculum.
+- Students can apply during their AS levels; however, we would prefer to see students challenging themselves with the A-levels curriculum.

 - In some cases, university credit can be awarded for A-levels.
 Please have all A-level exam results submitted to Chapman.